whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations have High Standards.md

 Healthy nations show how incredibly capable and confident children and young adults can be, and how teenage awkwardness and rebelliousness are merely symptoms of living in unhealthy nations.

-Martin Prechtel describes how, among the Tzutujil Maya, both boys and girls were sufficiently mature and skilled to contribute to the family by the age of 12, carrying at least their own weight or more.[xxx-secrets of the talking jaguar|p99-100]
+Martín Prechtel describes how, among the Tzutujil Maya, both boys and girls were sufficiently mature and skilled to contribute to the family by the age of 12, carrying at least their own weight or more.[xxx-secrets of the talking jaguar|p99-100]

 Young Nootka boys and girls were trained to have very strong physical endurance and very high standards.
 As one Nootka woman storyteller said, "every day we had to get our bodies ready.
 So that when the time came to go from bein' a girl to bein' a woman, we'd be ready."
 Girls learned many skills including gathering fiber and weaving.
 When puberty arrived, the young lady would have a rite of passage where, after a big party with her family and friends, she dressed up in her finest clothes and was taken out into the ocean.
 Far from shore, she would strip down naked and dive into the ocean and the boat would leave her all alone.
 She would swim back to her family and friends who lit a fire on the beach for her return.
 As she approached, "they'd start to sing a victory song about how a girl went for a swim and a woman came home."
 When children were raised with meaningful mentorship every day, they were ready for adulthood when the time came and other adults recognized it.
 When teenagers are treated respectfully, there is nothing to rebel against![xxx-daughters of copper woman|p101-102]